aparaselli/Food.com-Minutes-Prediction/README.md

 ## Problem Identification
 ### Prediction problem
-We are trying to **predict minutes it takes to prepare a recipe**, which would be a type of **regression** problem as we want to figure out what number of minutes depends on.
+We are trying to **predict minutes it takes to prepare a recipe**, which would be a type of **regression** problem as we want to figure out what variables do number of minutes depend on.
 ### Response variable
   Our response variable is the **number of minutes per recipe**, and we chose **$R^2$** as a metric of evaluation because it measures the proportion of variance.
 Other potential metrics included Mean Squared Error, but this was prone to outliers and our minutes data ranged from 0 to 1 million minutes. $R^2$ also reports goodness of fit, so the closer to 1, the better the fit of the model.
   We used information such as number of steps (`n_steps`), calories (`calories`), tags (`tags` with labels such as `"easy"`, `"for large groups"` etc.), and number of ingredients (`n_ingredients`).
 These are all information that can be acquired before calculating how long it takes to make a dish.
 Other columns such as ratings or reviews should be noted after minutes were recorded, so it doesn’t make sense to use them for prediction.